sunfishcode/design/TextFormat.md

 respects, so we don't fully trust our intuitions.

-So, we're sketching something up, and building a trial implementation of it in Firefox, so that we can try it out on real code in a real browser setting, to see if it actually "works" in practice.
+So, we're sketching something up, and building a trial implementation of it in Firefox.
+This way, we can try it out on real code in a real browser setting, and see if it actually "works" in practice.
 Maybe we'll like it and propose it to the official WebAssembly project.
 Maybe it'll need changes.
 Or maybe it'll totally flop and we'll drop it and pursue something completely different!